saradelafuentev/cv/_sections/main.markdown

 - • Managed the internal and external communication
 - • Coordinated the translation of content in four languages
+- • Managed content with WordPress
+- • Managed social media accounts and created social media for daily postings
 - • Organised the company's events
-- • Managed social media accounts and created social media for daily postings
+- • Improved the budget monitoring and reduced by 15% the expenses in communication

 #### Brand Ambassador and Tour Guide
 ##### Codorníu Raventós (Barcelona) **Jul 2017 – Dec 2017**